mattkward/MATLAB-on-AWS-SageMaker/README.md

   S3 is one of AWS's data-storage solutions.
 This is where our input data lives and where the outputs will get written to.

   <Heading> Execute your Code
-  There are two ways of doing this through SageMaker: Training Jobs through the web interface
+  There are two ways of doing this through SageMaker: through the web interface for initiating Training Jobs, and through SageMaker's Jupyter Notebooks.
+  <subheading> Web Interface

+  <subheading> Jupyter Notebook